adelphi-ed-tech/au-courses/content/intro-to-programming_python.md

    please indicate that in the comments and in your narration.
 Passing off someone else's work as your own is clear academic dishonesty and will lead to a zero for this assignment and possibly further disciplinary action.
+6. **Tips for making a good video**
+   Each portfolio has some key concepts that you should touch on, but the goal of the portfolio is to show what you learned, _not offer wrote/textbook definitions of the concepts_.
+   A good portfolio will, typically, show just one (or two) programs that are interesting and complex enough to cover all of the concepts. _You do not need to explicitly define the concepts._ However, when you are discussing your work, you should use the terms correctly and in context, and your work should include all of the necessary components.

 #### Late submissions
 If you submit your portfolio after late (see due date and time on Moodle), you will lose 2 points.